One (pronoun): Royal one

-Monarchs, people of higher classes, and particularly Queen Elizabeth II during her reign, are often depicted as using one as a first-person pronoun.
-This is frequently used as a caricature by the press when they refer to the Queen or senior members of the Royal Family.
+Monarchs, some of the upper class, and particularly the late Queen Elizabeth II during her reign, are often depicted as using one as a first-person pronoun.
+This was frequently used as a caricature by the press when they referred to the Queen or other senior members of the Royal Family.
 For example, the headline "One is not amused" is attributed humorously to her, implicitly referencing Queen Victoria's supposed statement "We are not amused," containing instead the royal we.
-Another example near the end of 1992, which was a difficult year for the British royal family, as the Queen famously quipped "Annus horribilis", the tabloid newspaper The Sun published a headline, "One's Bum Year!"
+Another example near the end of 1992, a difficult year for the royal family dubbed by the Queen as an "Annus horribilis", the tabloid newspaper The Sun published the headline, "One's Bum Year!"

 Alternatives

 For repeated one

 In formal English, once a sentence uses the indefinite pronoun one, it must continue to use the same pronoun (or its supplementary forms one's, oneself).
 It is considered incorrect to replace it with another pronoun such as he or she.
 For example: